 Book a Recommended Prague Airport Transfer

-My recommended airport transfer company is Prague Airport Transfers and not just because they are cheaper so Read the 8 reasons why I recommend them.
+My recommended airport transfer company is Prague Transport and not just because they are cheaper so Read the 8 reasons why I recommend them.

-Or take my word for it and BOOK A RECOMMENDED TRANSFER NOW.
-You choose the car, they’ll quote the price and bear in mind that the regular airport taxi service charges between CZK700 and CZK750 to get to the centre of town whereas these guys have stayed at CZK620.
+If you know your flight details and accommodation then fill in the quick form and they’ll quote the price and bear in mind that the regular airport taxi service charges between CZK700 and CZK750 to get to the centre of town whereas these guys have stayed at CZK650.
 Get your break off to a good start with a safe, reliable and value for money transfer.

 This page covers only the Prague airport transfer options.
 If you want information about a specific terminal then check my Terminal 1 page (for US and UK arrivals) or the Terminal 2 page for EU arrivals (Schengen).
 Prague airport (Ruzyne) is located about 20km from central Prague.
 It connects with the public bus service and there are private bus options as well.
 Your hotel may also offer it’s own Prague airport transfer option.
 Below are listed all other current Prague-based options for transfer from Prague airport to the city centre which all should take around 30 minutes.